 Camping lanterns have come a long way since their inception.
 Nowadays, the market is flush with modern options that combine impressive brightness alongside fun features like multicolor lighting modes, USB ports for powering your electronics, and even solar panels for recharging your lamp in the field.
-Below we break down our favorite camping lanterns of 2024, which range from simple and collapsible models to tech-heavy offerings with strong outputs and Bluetooth compatibility.
+We put several leading designs to the test at campsites across the country to bring you our 16 favorites below, which range from simple and collapsible models to tech-heavy offerings with strong outputs and Bluetooth compatibility.
 For more background information, check out our detailed comparison table and buying advice below the picks.

 Our Team's Camping Lantern Picks